jackycamp/jackstack/src/pages/man-in-the-high-castle.md

 individuals.

-Frank uses the I Chingto
+Frank uses the I Ching to
 determine whether or not to begin a business venture.
 Mr. Tagomi consults the I Ching when he is apprehensive of upcoming appointments, Juliana carries around the